 Emily received her Bachelor’s in Sociology with honors from the University of Washington.
 She joined Nelson Treehouse in 2012, bringing with her years of experience in business management and administration, partnership development, marketing, and e-commerce.

-Emily oversees operations of Nelson Treehouse projects and personnel and facilitates partnerships and planning for Treehouse Resort and Spa.
+Emily oversees operations of Nelson Treehouse projects and personnel and facilitates partnerships.
 She also founded and leads our online store for treehouse hardware, supplies, and lifestyle products.

-When Emily isn't running all things related to the family business, she can often be found chatting loudly with Pete on her parents' front porch with her dog, ToastyRoastyMunchyBun, and her husband, Patrick Willse.
-Emily and Patrick welcomed their son, Douglas, to the treehouse life in January 2019!
+When Emily isn't running all things related to the family business, she can often be found chatting loudly with Pete on her parents' front porch with her dog, ToastyRoastyMunchyBun, her husband, Patrick Willse and their two kids, Douglas and Sally.

 After being refined at various educational institutions for the past few years, Henry, twin of Charlie, has officially busted onto the treehouse scene!
 A key member of the travel team and a night crew regular, Henry is quickly mastering building in the trees.
 Tasked with making all of the compostable toilets used in the treehouses, he is known for his signature Hank Tanks.
 When Henry is not busy swinging a hammer you can probably find him hucking a Frisbee out in the backyard or sporting a backpack and exploring the great Pacific Northwest.